easybuild-org/EasyBuild.CommitLinter/README.md

 - `test` - Adding missing tests or correcting existing tests
 - `style` - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `refactor` - A code change that neither fixes a bug nor adds a feature
+- `perf` - A code change that improves performance
+- `revert` - Reverts a previous commit
+- `build` - Changes that affect the build system or external dependencies

 If needed, you can provide a custom configuration either by code directly or by using a configuration file using JSON format.